The 2019 Art+Feminism Campaign: Gender + The Non-Binary

 What do organizers do?

 Organizers plan events during the month of March.
 These events gather people together to learn how to edit on Wikipedia.
-New editors then to use the skills they’ve learned to contribute to existing articles that are serious need of contribution.
+New editors then use the skills they’ve learned to contribute to existing articles that are serious need of contribution.
 Organizers help us to track our growth.
-All They use a tool called The Dashboard during events.
+They use a tool called The Dashboard during events.
 This tool automatically tracks edits to articles by participants so we don’t have to.
 Don’t worry about using it.
 We’ll teach you how.